-For those seeking a drier alternative to rosé, Fortnum’s sparkling is your ideal bottle.
+For those seeking a drier alternative to rosé, Fortnum's sparkling is your ideal bottle.
 Blending deep darjeeling and smooth silver needle white tea with fresh Japanese sencha and fruity hibiscus tannins, this sparkling tea delivers a delightful cacophony of flavours on the palate.
-Despite it’s structural complexity, this tea is expertly well-rounded and strikes a harmonious balance between the base of 11 teas and various herbal components.
+Despite it's structural complexity, this tea is expertly well-rounded and strikes a harmonious balance between the base of 11 teas and various herbal components.
 Due to its dryness, it pairs well with light seafood dishes or cured ham, and is perfect for sipping in the sun.
-Priced at £16.95, this is definitely one worth splashing out on for special occasions.
+This is definitely one worth splashing out on for special occasions or as a gift.

 Eisberg Sparkling Blanc